-The use of any field seaming machine other than that provided by the manufacturer may damage the panels, void all warranties and will void all engineering data.
+The use of any field seaming machine other than that provided by the manufacturer will damage the panels and void all warranties and will void all engineering data.

-Low Floating System - With or without %" thermal spacer.
-See Thermal Spacer Selection Chart below.
+Low Floating System - With or without 3/8" thermal spacer.
+See Insulation/Thermal Spacer Selection Chart below.

-High Floating System - With %", %" or 1" thermal spacer.
-See Thermal Spacer Selection Chart below.
+High Floating System - With 3%", 5%" or 1" thermal spacer.
+See Insulation/Thermal Spacer Selection Chart below.

 Thermal calculations should be performed for each project to ensure that the thermal movement of the roof is not greater than the floating clip's capacity.
-Floating clips have a maximum movement of 1" in each direction.
 Various densities of blanket insulation may affect the installation and or the appearance of a metal roof system.
 The installer is responsible for selecting the proper clip and thermal spacer for their conditions.

-Thermal Spacer Selection Chart Insulation Thickness Low System High System No Insulation 3%" Thermal Spacer High System Not Recommended 3" Insulation Thermal Spacer Not Recommended 5/8" Thermal Spacer Recommended 4" Insulation Thermal Spacer Not Recommended 3/8" Thermal Spacer Recommended 6" Insulation Low System Not Recommended Thermal Spacer Not Recommended
+Insulation/Thermal Spacer Selection Chart Insulation Thickness Low System High System No Insulation 3∕0" Thermal Spacer High System Not Recommended 3" Insulation Thermal Spacer Not Recommended 5%" Thermal Spacer Recommended 4" Insulation Thermal Spacer Not Recommended 3/8" Thermal Spacer Recommended 6" Insulation Low System Not Recommended Thermal Spacer Not Recommended